 Conclusion

-The frictionless RFID technology is growing in popularity for events, venues and attractions due to the improved customer experience and ability to streamline operations.
+The frictionless RFID technology is growing in popularity for events, venues, and attractions due to the improved customer experience and ability to streamline operations.

 How do LED concert bracelets work?